Bring your wading shoes

 Feels Just Like Carolina

 The one thing that Buckhorn has that other similar courses don't is water.
 There's not a ton of it.
 Most holes look like the shore might be miles away.
 But what it has comes into play quite a bit.
+The water here is not just aesthetic.
 There's a pair of holes down by the edge of the lake, where the best path is to hang the disc over the marsh and then fade it left.
 There is one where a small pond will punish you for being too aggressive towards the basket.
 Finally, you throw directly over that pond, in a shot which gives you the chance to make a long carry from the tee or lay up to the water's edge for an easier toss across the pond.